First-generation college students in the United States: Social capital

 Rice et al., in an article in the journal Counseling Psychology Quarterly, conducted qualitative interviews with 14 first-generation college students to better understand the social class worldview and identity of first-generation college students from the students' own perspectives.
 When attempting to label their own social class, terms of social and cultural capital were more relevant than formal indicators of social class such as income, education, and occupation.
 According to Stephens et al., first-generation college students' tendency to have different social capital than those they are surrounded by in the college environment makes it difficult for them to feel comfortable at college.
 For example, first-generation college students may not have relationships with college graduates, or they may lack a sense of belonging among their classmates.
 In addition some African American students have shown to be reluctant to seek help from school counselors, and instead seek spiritual guidance.
 Some of the interviewees found that shared life experiences allowed them to bond with and feel comfortable around each other despite social class differences.
 Studies show that the strongest predictors for college attendance and completion are academic preparation, social support, access to information, parental involvement and knowledge about college, and financial aid.
 Another form of social support is the prevalence of strong social networks that support a student's academic and emotional development.
 Federally funded programs such as Upward Bound, Talent Search, Gear Up, and non-profit organizations such as AVID have been implemented at the secondary level to prepare first-generation students for college through academic counseling, college field trips, study skill development, and support from college graduates.

 Classism

 In the Rice et al. article, classism is defined as the belief that all members of a certain social class possess certain characteristics inherent to that class.
 Many of the interviewees found it hard to recall specific experiences of classism, but nevertheless experienced being generally "looked down upon".
-Non-white first generation college students in the study would sometimes refer to their experiences using racial or ethnic terms interchangeably with class terms, showing that dimensions of their identities are not separable from one another.
-Indeed, an article by Jessica Harris and Chris Linder discusses abundant literature reporting on the high prevalence of racial micro-agrression against graduate students of color within the university which becomes normalized due to its commonness.
+Non-white first-generation college students in the study would sometimes refer to their experiences using racial or ethnic terms interchangeably with class terms, showing that dimensions of their identities are not separable from one another.
+Indeed, an article by Jessica Harris and Chris Linder discusses abundant literature reporting on the high prevalence of racial micro-aggression against graduate students of color within the university which becomes normalized due to its commonness.
 The interviewees also acknowledged stereotypes of students of higher classes, including that they do not work as hard or value their education as much as less affluent students.